CyberMask11/PyPost/README.md

 - 🌍 View all users' posts
 - 🔍 Search posts by title in real-time
 - 🖤 Sidebar navigation between `Create Post` and `Display Posts`
+- 🐳 Dockerized Database, PostgreSQL is used in the project via Docker
 ---

 ## 🛠 Tech Stack